-Data collection for study: Open Publication date: Autumn 2018
+Data collection for study: Closed Publication date: Autumn 2018

 The aims of this study are to study the process of care of children, Teens and Young Adults under the age of 25 years who died/ or had an unplanned admission to critical care within 30 days of receiving systemic anti-cancer therapy in order to: